openstack/mistral/doc/source/main_features.rst

       join: 2
       action: send_email

-When a task has property *"join"* assigned with a numeric value then the task will run once at least this number of upstream tasks are completed and corresponding conditions have triggered.
-In the example about task "wait_for_two_registrations" will run if two any of "register_vm_xxx" tasks complete.
+When a task has a numeric value assigned to the property *"join"*, then the task will run once at least this number of upstream tasks are completed and the corresponding conditions have triggered.
+In the example above, the task "wait_for_two_registrations" will run if two any of the "register_vm_xxx" tasks are complete.

 **Discriminator (join: one)**

-Discriminator is a special case of Partial Join when *"join"* property has value 1.
+Discriminator is the special case of Partial Join where the *"join"* property has the value 1.
-In this case instead of 1 it is possible to specify special string value *"one"* which is introduced for symmetry with *"all"*.
+In this case instead of 1 it is possible to specify the special string value *"one"* which is introduced for symmetry with *"all"*.
 However, it's up to the user whether to use *"1"* or *"one"*.